 I once read [in a publication] that there are many causes of Achilles Tendinopathy, all of which can be reduced with good management.
-You can learn More about the author on the internet and even read his book, for he’s very perspicuously delineated most injuries.
+You can learn on the internet and even read his book, for he’s very perspicuously delineated most injuries.

 The main cause I see is from an overuse of the tendon, occurring with repetitive motions involving forced lengthening of the tendon (e.g. running, jumping) or a sudden increase in my patients training intensity and volume.